-Sonia Nayak’s practice centers on real estate development and financing, including new markets tax credits, affordable housing and commercial lending.
+Sonia Nayak is the managing partner of the firm’s Los Angeles office.
+Her practice centers on real estate development, including tax credit finance, affordable housing, and commercial lending.

 Much of my work involves bringing private capital to community and affordable housing development projects in California and nationwide.
-For example, I help investors—large financial institutions, regional banks and funds—leverage unique financing structures and tools to infuse development projects with the capital needed to bring critical services to underserved neighborhoods and communities.
-These development projects use financing programs such as the federal low-income housing tax credit and new markets tax credit, and include affordable multifamily rental housing complexes, health care facilities, charter schools, cultural and community centers and research and technology incubator facilities.
+For example, I help investors (large financial institutions, regional banks, and funds) leverage unique financing structures to fund development projects with the capital needed to bring critical services to underserved neighborhoods and communities.
+These developments use financing programs such as the federal low-income housing tax credit and new markets tax credit, and include affordable multifamily housing complexes, healthcare facilities, charter schools, cultural and community centers, and research and technology incubator facilities.

-I also work with developers, particularly in and around the Los Angeles area, helping them to acquire, finance, develop and manage their real estate assets.
-These assets include office buildings, industrial/manufacturing sites and other commercial real estate properties, as well as multifamily housing developments.
+I also work with developers, particularly in and around Southern California, helping them to acquire, finance, develop, and manage their real estate assets.
+These assets include office buildings, industrial/manufacturing sites, and other commercial real estate properties, as well as multifamily housing developments.

 University of the Pacific, McGeorge School of Law, J.D.

 Sonia is a member of the California State Bar and a member of the Los Angeles and San Francisco County Bar Associations

 Subscribe to stay informed of the latest legal news, alerts, and business trends.Subscribe